John95ac/Mantella_GENERATOR_NPCs_Back_History_NG/README.md

-# 📜 "Mantella GENERATOR NPCs Back History NG"
+# 📜 "Mantella Generator NPCs Back History NG"

 It is a simple but very useful program that allows you to generate stories and modifications for NPCs in the Mantella mod.
 This program is standalone and can function independently of Mantella-Adding-NPCs-Back-History-NG.
 However, if you want to install the modified stories or share them, SKSE is necessary.